ztefn/haguichi-website/tips-and-tricks.md

 For example, to change the default IP value of 8.8.8.8 (Google DNS) to 208.67.222.222 (OpenDNS):

-<code class="user">gsettings set com.github.ztefn.haguichi.config check-internet-ip 208.67.222.222</code>
+<code class="user clipboard">gsettings set com.github.ztefn.haguichi.config check-internet-ip 208.67.222.222</code>

 For example, to change the default hostname value of www.google.com to www.amazon.com:

-<code class="user">gsettings set com.github.ztefn.haguichi.config check-internet-hostname www.amazon.com</code>
+<code class="user clipboard">gsettings set com.github.ztefn.haguichi.config check-internet-hostname www.amazon.com</code>

 Keep in mind that Haguichi checks internet connectivity by pinging the IP first.
 Only in case this fails, it will try to resolve the hostname.

 <h3 id="set-dynamic-nick">Setting a Dynamic Nickname{% include anchor.html slug='set-dynamic-nick' %}</h3>
 The nickname Haguichi gives to the client can be set to a dynamic environment variable.
 In fact the default value is one, namely your username.
 These variables can be used within the &#8220;Change Nick&#8221; dialog too.
 But let&#8217;s keep focus on GSettings.
 Here&#8217;s an example to set the nickname to your real name:

-<code class="user">gsettings set com.github.ztefn.haguichi.config nickname %REALNAME</code>
+<code class="user clipboard">gsettings set com.github.ztefn.haguichi.config nickname %REALNAME</code>

 All available variables are: